deohs/uwauth/README.txt

 The module was designed and tested using Apache with mod_shib2.
 Shibboleth is configured to expose the attribute "uwnetid" as the REMOTE_USER.

-For UW GWS, it assumes that your UW CA provided certificates are located in /etc/ssl:

-CA Certificate /etc/ssl/drupal_uwca_ca.pem
-Certificate /etc/ssl/drupal_uwca_cert.pem
-Private Key /etc/ssl/drupal_uwca_key.pem

-In order to enable the module, go to Manage > Extend > UW Authentication.
-Once enabled there is no additional configuration required.
+In order to enable the module, go to Manage > Extend > UW Auth.
+Once enabled, go to Manage > Configuration > People > UW Auth to configure.

-For role assignment, simply create roles with names that match UW groups.
-When a user logs in, their role assignment will be updated automatically.
+Finally, if no roles are mapped (or the user isn't assigned to any), they will be given the role of authenticated user.